PP-Module for MDM Agent

 The SFRs listed in this section are defined in the MDM PP and relevant to the secure operation of the TOE.

-5.2.1.2 Protection of the TSF (FPT)
+5.2.1.1 Protection of the TSF (FPT)

-FPT_ITT.1/2 Internal TOE TSF Data Transfer (MDM Agent)
+FPT_ITT.1/INTER_XFER_AGENT: Internal TOE TSF Data Transfer (MDM Agent)

-Application Note: This PP-Module requires that communications between the MDM Server and MDM Agent portions of the TOE are secured in the manner specified by FPT_ITT.1(2) in the MDM PP. This PP-Module does not require that this channel be established in a specific manner beyond this function using one of the methods specified in the MDM PP; a registration channel over an untrusted network, a registration channel over an environmentally protected network, or registration without the use of a registration channel is permitted.
+This PP-Module requires that communications between the MDM Server and MDM Agent portions of the TOE are secured in the manner specified by FPT_ITT.1/INTER_XFER_AGENT in the MDM PP. This PP-Module does not require that this channel be established in a specific manner beyond this function using one of the methods specified in the MDM PP; a registration channel over an untrusted network, a registration channel over an environmentally protected network, or registration without the use of a registration channel is permitted.
 Depending on the method used, the appropriate MDM PP SFR claims must be made.

-5.2.1.3 Trusted Path/Channels (FTP)
+5.2.1.2 Trusted Path/Channels (FPT)

-FTP_ITC_EXT.1 Trusted Channel
+FTP_ITC_EXT.1: Trusted Channel

-Application Note: This PP-Module requires the ST author to select that an MDM Agent is internal to the TOE because the TOE boundary includes both an MDM Server and MDM Agent by definition when this PP-Module is claimed.
-As noted above, the fact that the TOE includes both MDM Server and MDM Agent components means that FPT_ITT.1(2) from the MDM PP must also be claimed, as this SFR defines the channel used for secure communications between these two components.
+This PP-Module requires the ST author to select that an MDM Agent is internal to the TOE because the TOE boundary includes both an MDM Server and MDM Agent by definition when this PP-Module is claimed.
+As noted above, the fact that the TOE includes both MDM Server and MDM Agent components means that FPT_ITT.1/INTER_XFER_AGENT from the MDM PP must also be claimed, as this SFR defines the channel used for secure communications between these two components.

 5.2.2 Additional SFRs